 Despite the current focus on pandemics, responsible stewardship should be the dominant concern of our time.

 Blaming bats or pangolins for the COVID-19 outbreak is pointless and pointing to bats as possible sources of long-ago pangolin infection is irrelevant.
-Those who rationalize frightening people with exaggerated disease claims as long as they extol values and warn against killing need to see the following examples in Indonesia, Peru, China understanding that the majority of such instances go unreported.
+Those who rationalize frightening people with exaggerated disease claims as long as they extol values and warn against killing need to see the following examples in Indonesia, Peru, and China understanding that the majority of such instances go unreported.

 - Covid-19: The Public Scapegoating Of Bats Needs To Stop By Sheema Abdul Aziz